 Autonomous cars-also known as driverless cars, self-driving cars or robot cars-are vehicles that can pilot themselves without human intervention.
 These vehicles are now a reality, though not yet commercially available to consumers.
-However, many vehicles now come with lower levels of The addition of new tolling systems on existing toll-free automation, including self-braking cars that can engage the avoid accidents.
+However, many vehicles now come with lower levels of automation, including self-braking cars that can engage the brakes many times faster than a human driver can react to avoid accidents.
 Another increasing common feature in modern vehicles is lane departure assist, which can sense if the car is drifting into an-other lane and either provide a warning to the driver or even steer the car back into the proper lane.
 While fully autonomous cars are several years from commercial availability, they have the potential to one day greatly reduce accidents and congestion by continually sensing and communicating with the other vehicles on the road and even new "smart" road surfaces.